-[Regulation 57 inserted in Gazette 30 Dec 2011 p.
+[Regulation 57 inserted: Gazette 30 Dec 2011 p.
 5547.]

 58. Requests for information

 A request under regulation 36(1) or 43(1) before the amendment day to provide information about a matter to be included in a safety case, and not complied with before that day, continues in force for any balance of the period specified for complying with it and is to be regarded as having been issued by the Minister.